-As a child, Caroline played minister rather than house.
+As a little girl, Caroline played minister rather than house.
 She read a chapter of the Bible every day, sometimes two if she’d sinned the day before.
 The very word “theatre” was spoken with bated breath, since it stood for the worst wiles of Satan.
 And the family certainly didn’t celebrate the papist holiday of Christmas.

 Her autobiography, A Daughter of the Puritans, shows how her upbringing affected her psyche and inspired behavior that seems bizarre, almost unfathomable, today.